Origanum majorana aka Marjoram

 Marjoram, Pot Marjoram, Sweet Marjoram

-How to care for Marjoram
+How difficult is it to take care of Marjoram

 If you're looking for a plant that offers a moderate level of challenge, Marjoram is a great choice to test your gardening skills.